-Beginning in fiscal year 2023-2024, funds will be allocated using a Comparable Wage Factor (CWF) rather than a District Cost Differential.
 The Commissioner of Education annually computes each district's Comparable Wage Factor.
 The Comparable Wage Factor is calculated by adding each district's price level index as published in the Florida Price Level Index for the most recent 3 years and dividing the resulting sum by 3.
 The result for each district is multiplied by 0.008 and 0.200 is added to obtain the Comparable Wage Factor for the year.
 Each District receives either a Comparable Wage Factor based on this calculation or 1.00, whichever is greater.
-The CWF for fiscal year 2023-2024 increased from 0.9900 to 1.0000.
+The CWF for fiscal year 2024-2025 remained at 1.0000.